SQLite Where

 SQLite WHERE multiple conditions

-SQLite WHERE clause with LIKE operator example
+Using WHERE clause with LIKE operator example

-Sometimes, you may not remember exactly the data that you want to search.
+Sometimes, you may not remember exactly the data you want to search.
 In this case, you perform an inexact search using the LIKE operator.

 SELECT